Reference

 Eval harness

 The machinery that runs evals on demand: the question set, the scoring rubric, the pipeline that runs it, and the per-version report.
-The teams that ship reliable AI build this first and wire it into every release.
+The teams that deliver reliable AI build this first and wire it into every release.

 Golden set